Harry Pearce

-Sir Henry James "Harry" Pearce, KBE (born 1 November 1953) is a fictional character, head of the counter-terrorism department ("Section D") of MI5 as featured in the British television series Spooks.
+Sir Henry James Pearce, KBE (born 1 November 1953) is a fictional character, head of the counter-terrorism department ("Section D") of MI5 as featured in the British television series Spooks.
 He was played by Peter Firth during the whole run of the series from 2002 to 2011, and reprised for the 2015 film, Spooks: The Greater Good.

 Career

 After attending the University of Oxford, Pearce went to the Royal Military Academy Sandhurst before joining the Light Blue Dragoons.
 Upon leaving the army he joined MI5 where he completed his training in June 1977.

 Pearce was then seconded to the Secret Intelligence Service (aka MI6), where he was stationed in Paris, under Juliet Shaw.
 During this time he worked in Iran, where he had an affair with Shaw.

 On his return to MI5, Pearce was assigned to Section D, the counter-terrorism department (then at Gower Street), where he was a junior field officer, then senior field officer, and during the events of the series head of department.

 In Series 6, Episode 3, Harry received a letter from 10 Downing Street, informing him that The Queen wished to bestow a knighthood upon him.
 He was already a Commander of the Order of the British Empire, the grade immediately below that of Knight Commander, which he now is.